hartmaj2/plat-arch-solids-coloring/Notes/diary.md

 - learned that .stl files can be used to represent 3D objects like polyhedra
   - stl as stereolithography
   - they can be rendered in browser (wikipedia does that)

+### 2025_02_17

+- found out how to set table column alignment in markdown
+- found out how to make latex tables

+- created module to create latex table from computed chromatic numbers
+- added the latex table to bachelor thesis

+- had meeting with my supervisor